StackOps/python-automationclient/docs/source/Profile.rst

 Show a specific profile
 ^^^^^^^^^^^^^^^^^^^^^^^

-To show details about a profile, this one must be reference by its ID and must be specified the ID architecture that has been taken as reference
+To show details about a specific profile, this one must be referenced by its ID and must be specified the ID architecture that has been taken as reference

 .. code-block:: bash